 You’ve probably never been to a museum dedicated to food and beverages before.
-In fact, it’s almost certain you haven’t, unless you’ve been to Southern Food and Beverage Museum at Riverwalk Marketplace in New Orleans.
+In fact, it’s almost certain you haven’t, unless you’ve been to Southern Food and Beverage Museum at Riverwalk Marketplace .
 The Southern Food and Beverage Museum is the only museum dedicated to the history of food and beverages in the country.
-The many ethnicities that have settled in New Orleans since its founding, as well as its physical location as a port on the Mississippi River, all came together to create an indigenous local culture, and of course, cuisine .
-Located in New Orleans, intersecting at the crossroads of centuries of colonial rule followed by British-American dominance, SoFAB has a story to tell about how we have always lived life through what we eat.
-In New Orleans, we love stories about food!
+The many ethnicities that have settled in the city since its founding, as well as its physical location as a port on the Mississippi River, all came together to create an indigenous local culture, and of course, cuisine .
+Located in NOLA, intersecting at the crossroads of centuries of colonial rule followed by British-American dominance, SoFAB has a story to tell about how we have always lived life through what we eat.
+We love stories about food!
 In many ways, it defines who we are.
 Eating is, after all, a universal activity.
-We are all about food at Southern Comfort Bed and Breakfastlocated in the gorgeous Garden District of New Orleans.

 SoFAB, as it’s known, has been around since 2008 officially at Riverwalk Marketplace, on the third floor of the shopping mall.
-It’s ranked by Saveur Magazine as one of Five Great Museums Devoted to Food, and you can learn all about Southern food, not just New Orleans food, through the exhibits and educational programs the museum puts on.
-It contains exhibits about New Orleans po-boys, snowballs, Cajun food, sugar, MRE’s and abandoned refrigerators in the immediate post-Katrina era in New Orleans, and New Orleans’ famous cocktail culture, showcasing the historic absinthe.
-It boasts the original 1859 bar from Bruning’s (originally the West End Hotel) on the lakefront in New Orleans, lovingly reassembled after it was damaged by Hurricane Georges in 1997.
+It’s ranked by Saveur Magazine as one of Five Great Museums Devoted to Food, and you can learn all about Southern food, not just our local food, through the exhibits and educational programs the museum puts on.
+It contains exhibits about New Orleans po-boys, snowballs, Cajun food, sugar, MRE’s and abandoned refrigerators in the immediate post-Katrina era, and our famous cocktail culture, showcasing the historic absinthe.
+It boasts the original 1859 bar from Bruning’s (originally the West End Hotel) on the lakefront, lovingly reassembled after it was damaged by Hurricane Georges in 1997.
 Museum personnel and craftsmen, using old photographs, put together the bar from 176 pieces that were carried by hand up the escalators of Riverwalk.
 Current exhibits include The Story of Coffee and Louisiana Bicentennial Foodways.